 Also, TV ads can be expensive as they are sold by the second length and can change by price depending on the time it airs, the program it airs on and even if it's a local or national TV channel.

-Regardless of where you choose to promote your video ads, make sure the quality of your video is high and that you provide details about the value or problem your product solves.
+Regardless of where you choose to promote your video ads (Youtube is always a good place to start), make sure the quality of your video is high and that you provide details about the value or problem your product solves.

 It really has become simple to make online video campaigns with marketing tools such as a free online video maker.
 Once done, you can repurpose your created video for several different types of advertising, including social media.

 Have you ever been to Times Square in New York City?
 There, you can get a 360-degree view of outdoor ads all around you in the format of flashing billboards, busses passing by with promotions for restaurants and Broadway plays and signs catching your eye wherever you look.

 But NYC is not the only place where outdoor advertising is such a success.
 Most cities and towns around the world utilize the outdoors as an advertising space, with 71% of consumers often looking at the messages on vehicles and roadside billboards.

 When it comes to costs, outdoor advertising can be quite expensive, especially in very popular high traffic areas.

 By 2023 spend on out of home advertising is expected to top US$39 billion, proving this traditional form of advertising is still an effective way to reach people.